snowman-repos/book/project_managers/README.md

 Growth/survival of your business
 With all of the above being truisms that I believe most people who have to estimate web project feel, the scary truth of the matter is getting it wrong just a few times can leave a freelancer or small web agency in real turmoil.

-IDENTIFY THEN FIX
 For all of the reasons stated above, getting people who are primarily from a creative or technical background and more passionate in actually creating something, to really spend time on developing a solid and reliable web project time estimating process is quite difficult and understandably so, it’s just not sexy work.

 But, especially in these turbulent times, being able to identify any gaps in your entire web project management workflow that (incoming buzzword bingo phrases) minimise project risk and maximise project profit should take a front seat, and the web project estimation phase is the most crucial in achieving these aims.

 In Part 2 of this article I will go into detail of how I personally go about estimating time for web projects, both on an individual project and long-term multiple project basis, that combats the remaining common reasons for underestimating.

-ESTIMATING PROJECTS AND THE OCCULT
 After reading Alyssa Gregory’s recent article on Sitepoint.com, How to Estimate Time for a Project, I couldn’t help but feel that it was a good introduction but lacked a little when compared with the realities and complexities of estimating/quoting for a website or web application.

 The Devil is in the detail: When people say that the devil is in the detail, they mean that small things in plans and schemes that are often overlooked can cause serious problems later on.